-This recipe is made with all low-glycemic ingredients and would be approved for any phase of the South Beach Diet.
+This recipe is made with all low-glycemic and low-carb ingredients and would be approved for any phase of the South Beach Diet or any other low-carb eating plan.
 Light mayo is recommended for South Beach.

 I chose the South Beach Diet to manage my weight partly so I wouldn't have to count calories, carbs, points, or fat grams, but if you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.